 If we do not forgive others for their sake, then we must do it for our own sake.
 If you cause me to hate you and I drink a jar of poison, it will hurt me, not you.
 Bitterness does not kill your enemy, but it will kill you."

-Mercy Lumago believes that the GCMM mega city campaign will have a major impact on South Sudan.
+Mercy Lumago believes that the GCMM mega city campaign had a major impact on South Sudan.